Ghost Towns In Kentucky

 Barthell, Kentucky

 Barthell was the first of 18 mining camps to start operations in the Big South Fork of Kentucky.
-During the late 1880s and early 1900s, coal deposits were discovered and explored for production purposes.
+During the late 1880s and early 1900s, coal deposits were discovered and explored for production.
 In 1901, the Stearns Coal and Lumber Company invested in the area’s mineral rights after being persuaded by the landowner L.E.
 Bryant and his associate John Toomey.
 By 1902, coal mining was in progress at Mine No.1, and Barthell had been established.

 The Stearns Coal and Lumber Company decided to purchase the land from Bryant in the mid-1920s.
 Barthell’s coal mines were the most productive in the area and continued to produce coal and offer steady employment throughout the Great Depression.
 As World War I began, coal was needed even more than before.
-Barthell mines were working overtime to meet the demand, and a second railway was established to increase freight loads.
+Barthell mines worked overtime to meet the demand, and a second railway was established to increase freight loads.

 Creelsboro, Kentucky